sambow7/reading-notes/class01.md

 ## Growth Mindset

 >To me "growth mindset" means taking on a mindset to push through things that might be challenging or seem difficult at first glance.
-In another words it's teaching yourself to love learning and not letting the fear.
+In another words it's teaching yourself to love learning and not letting the fear hold you back.

 ## Three "growth mindset" reminders